SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_water_detect/README.md

 1. Create an "Empty C Project" for the "EFR32xG24 Explorer Kit" using Simplicity Studio v5.
 Use the default project settings.

-2. Copy the file `app/example/mikroe_water_detect/app.c` into the project root folder (overwriting existing file).
+2. Copy the file `app/example/mikroe_water_detect/app.c` into the project root folder (overwriting the existing file).

 3. Install the software components: